USS Stagbush: End-of-war activity

 Stagbush remained at Sasebo for a few days and then moved to Fukuoka in late October to act as tender for auxiliary motor minesweepers.
 This duty was completed on 2 December 1945 and the net layer got underway for San Francisco, California.

 Post-war decommissioning

 Stagbush was decommissioned at Mare Island, California, on 26 March 1946 and struck from the Navy List on 21 May.
-She was sold to Robert A. Martinolich in April 1947 and converted for merchant service.
-She burned at Norfolk, Virginia, on 16 October 1954.